 The Government is asking schools and local authorities to communicate clear and consistent expectations around school attendance to families throughout the summer and identify and develop plans for pupils who are reluctant or anxious about returning

 Please refer to our paper on issues to do with staff on our website at - FAQs for reopening schools.

-You will have revised your safeguarding policy to adapt to the implications of the pandemic, and then (in all probability) further revised that policy to reflect the partial reopening of schools earlier in the summer.
-The policy might need further adaptation as more (hopefully all) children return in September.
+You will have revised your safeguarding policy to adapt to the implications of the pandemic, and then further revised that policy to reflect the reopening of your school earlier in the summer, and then again in September.
 You need to continue to refer to the coronavirus safeguarding guidance published by the DfE and of course comply with the statutory guidance.
 DSLs should be provided with more time to focus on safeguarding issues at the start of term in order to support staff and children with regards to any new concerns.
-This reflects the fact that, having not seen the majority of children for a significant time, it may well be that safeguarding issues regarding individual children are evident for the first time.

 - Educational visits